Overwhelmed by all the culinary things to do in Bologna? Discover ten Bologna food experiences not to miss.

 Though Carpigiani is technically located outside of Bologna, the gelato museum and university are a short, inexpensive bus ride from the Bologna train station.
 Book your tickets in advance – this hands-on experience is a must for anybody who loves ice cream.
 And who doesn’t love ice cream?

 You scream.
 I scream.
 We all scream for ice cream.
 With this rallying cry, we attacked Bologna like kids in a candy store.
 We visited every top gelateria in Bologna and most more than once.

 The worst gelato in Bologna is better than most gelato in the world.
-And the best gelato in Bologna is life changing.
-This is a city where locals and tourist queue for gelato regardless of the weather or time of day.
+And the best gelato in Bologna is life-changing.
+This is a city where locals and tourists queue for gelato regardless of the weather or time of day.